Old City Hall (Toronto)

-The Old City Hall is a Romanesque-style civic building and court house in Toronto, Ontario, Canada.
-It was the home of the Toronto City Council from 1899 to 1966 and remains one of the city's most prominent structures.
+The Old City Hall is a Romanesque-style civic building and former court house in Toronto, Ontario, Canada.
+It was the home of the Toronto City Council from 1899 to 1966 and a provincial court house until 2023, and remains one of the city's most prominent structures.

-The building is located at the corner of Queen and Bay Streets, across Bay Street from Nathan Phillips Square and the present City Hall in Downtown Toronto.
+The building is located at the corner of Queen and Bay streets, across Bay Street from Nathan Phillips Square and the present City Hall in Downtown Toronto.
 The heritage landmark has a distinctive clock tower which heads the length of Bay Street from Front Street to Queen Street as a terminating vista.
 Old City Hall was designated a National Historic Site in 1984.

 History

 Toronto's Old City Hall was one of the largest buildings in Toronto and the largest civic building in North America upon completion in 1899.
 It was the burgeoning city's third city hall.
 It housed Toronto's municipal government and courts for York County and Toronto, taking over from the Adelaide Street Court House.
 York County offices were also located in Old City Hall from 1900 to 1953.
 With the establishment of Metropolitan Toronto, the county seat and court moved to Newmarket, Ontario (and to the Old Newmarket Town Hall and Courthouse).

 Designed by prominent Toronto architect Edward James Lennox, the building took more than a decade to build and cost more than $2.5 million (equals close to 53 million today).
 Work on the building began in 1889 and was built on the site of old York buildings including the Lennox hotel.
 It was constructed of sandstone from the Credit River valley, grey stone from the Orangeville, Ontario area, and brown stone from New Brunswick.
 Angry councillors, due to cost overruns and construction delays, refused E.J.
 Lennox a plaque proclaiming him as architect for the completed building in 1899.
 Not to be denied, Lennox had stonemasons "sign" his name in corbels beneath the upper floor eaves around the entire building: "EJ LENNOX ARCHITECT AD 1898".

 Lennox designed an annex, called Manning Chambers after former mayor Alexander Manning, at the northwest corner of Bay and Queen Street.
 Completed in 1900, the five-storey building was later demolished to make way for the current Toronto City Hall.

 Planners proposed a public plaza at the south entrance of the city hall called Victoria Square.
 The space was to be an urban square with diagonal walkways meeting at a central statue of Queen Victoria, its proposed namesake.
 The plan was never executed and a smaller space was allocated in front of the building by Queen Street.
 The City Beautiful movement influenced Toronto planning as well in the early 20th century, and a plan was formulated for a grand thoroughfare from Queen Street at City Hall to Front Street that would have been called Federal Avenue.
 It, too, was never built, though the City Beautiful movement did influence the urban design principles of nearby University Avenue.